michalkmet/xp-orange-human-readable-duration-format/BACKLOG.md

 - ⚠ TODO UAT4.1 When I pass 604800 then I want to see '1 week'
 - ⚠ TODO UAT4.2 When I pass 694861 then I want to see '1 week, 1 day, 1 hour, 1 minute and 1 second'
 - ⚠ TODO UAT4.3 When I pass 1476245 then I want to see '2 weeks, 3 days, 2 hours, 4 minutes and 5 seconds'

+User Story 5: month
+As a user, I want to see time duration for numbers higher than 2419200

+- ⚠ TODO UAT5.1 When I pass 2419200 then I want to see '1 month'
+- ⚠ TODO UAT5.2 When I pass 3114061 then I want to see '1 month, 1 week, 1 day, 1 hour, 1 minute and 1 second'
+- ⚠ TODO UAT5.3 When I pass 8733845 then I want to see '3 months, 2 weeks, 3 days, 2 hours, 4 minutes and 5 seconds'